buriburisuri/ByteNet/README.md

 ## Implementation differences from the paper.

 1. I've replaced the Sub Batch Normal with [Layer Normalization](https://arxiv.org/abs/1607.06450) for convenience.
-2. No bags of characters applied.
+2. No bags of characters applied for simplicity.
-3. Latent dimension is 300. ( 892 in the paper )
+3. Latent dimension is 500 because comtrans corpus in NLTK is small. ( 892 in the paper )

 ## Training the network